MaxwellEnemuo/full-stack-coding-challenge-backend/README.md

 ## What are some edge cases you would take care of before shipping this to production?

-- - Write unit and integration tests before shipping
+- - Write unit and integration tests
 - - Document APIs using swagger
 - - Secure APIs using JWT
 - - Improve the search by making it case sensitive